 First, we will make the pumpkin cake batter.
 Preheat the oven to 350º F.

-Step 1: Add the pumpkin cake dry ingredients to a mixing bowl and whisk to blend them.
+Step 1: Add the pumpkin cake dry ingredients to a

 Step 2: Add your wet ingredients to the bowl and mix well.

 Step 3: Pour the wet ingredients into the dry ingredients.
 Mix the two together and then set it aside while you make the chocolate cake batter.